-Fact: Historically programmatic meant remnant inventory but now programmatic is synonymous with increased efficiency, greater effectiveness, access to the spectrum of digital advertising formats and an ability to bring data into buys are among the chief advantages.
+Fact: Historically programmatic meant remnant inventory but now programmatic is synonymous with increased efficiency, greater effectiveness, access to the spectrum of digital advertising formats and an ability to bring data into buys.
 With the rise of programmatic direct and private exchanges, all kinds of inventory can now be sold programmatically including coveted “premium” placements that had previously been held exclusively for high bidders.
 The majority of publishers now sell their inventory through programmatic which includes display, mobile, video, native, rich media and now even TV.

 Fact: Managing a programmatic campaign takes time and effort.
 Many ad ops and marketing professionals believe that programmatic media-buying platforms will optimise their ad campaigns whereas they are the ones that need to optimise the campaign in order to achieve the advertisers goal.
 The main benefit of the platforms for media buying and selling is the ease of executing digital ad program where performance benefits are often tied to the cost of media or the capabilities of the marketer.
 Training and developing employees to understand and use programmatic tools is an investment in the business.

-Myth: Real Time Bidding means that publishers have no control over how their inventory is sold on an exchange
+Myth: Real Time Bidding means that publishers have no control over the price their inventory is sold for on an exchange

 Fact: Programmatic is often thought of as solely real time-bidding but it is actually only one part of it.
 An exchange is a platform through which multiple bidders may compete dynamically and RTB uses algorithms to decide whether to buy an ad impression (or not) in a real-time auction.
 Whereas programmatic is a catch-all term relating to a connected ecosystem that enables automation in the overall planning and buying phase.

-Myth: Relationships no longer matter as automation will replace media management
+Myth: Using an SSP means that I no longer need to foster relationships with buyers as automation will replace media management

 Fact: Cultivating good business relationships remains at the heart of advertising.
 Programmatic buying / selling and technology driven execution are becoming mainstream but while technology (the algorithm) automates the process of buying, the human element is crucial to proper execution and there will always be a need for experts who can educate, consult and help advertisers reach their goals.
 In a programmatic world, prices and other terms can and often should still be negotiated in advance.
 At its core, programmatic depends on strong human relationships.